btargac/excel-parser-processor/README.md

 You can [download the latest release](https://github.com/btargac/excel-parser-processor/releases) for your operating system or build it yourself (see [Development](#development)).

-Just select or drag & drop an excel file, then select the output folder for the downloaded images or files.
-All of the items in the excel file will be downloaded into the selected folder and you will be notified about the state of ongoing progress.
+Just select or drag & drop an Excel file, then select the output folder for the downloaded images or files.
+All the items in the Excel file will be downloaded into the selected folder, and you will be notified about the state of ongoing progress.

 #### Sample Excel file structure